Banig Weaving in the Philippines

 Made from Indigenous Plant Materials

-Banigs are crafted from natural fibers such as pandan, tikog, buri, or seagrass.
-These are harvested, sun-dried, and sometimes dyed before weaving begins — all done by hand, using age-old techniques.
+Banigs are crafted from natural fibers such as pandan, tikog, buri, or seagrass, with pandanus leaves being a key banig material used in weaving.
+These dried leaves are harvested, sun-dried, and sometimes dyed before weaving begins — all done by hand, using age-old techniques.

 Functional in Daily Life

-Traditionally used as sleeping mats, banigs are also laid out for meals, communal gatherings, or even rituals.
+Traditionally used as sleeping mats, banigs are also laid out for meals, communal gatherings, or even rituals, and are often featured during special occasions such as festivals and important family events.
 Their durability and breathability make them ideal for tropical climates.

 A Canvas of Regional Identity